fnproject/fn-jrestless-example/README.md

-# Fn Project JRestless support
+# Fn Project JRestless plugin

 Author: [Rae Jeffries-Harris](https://github.com/RaeJ)

-This module allows you to deploy JAX-RS application onto Fn as serverless application.
+This module allows you to deploy Jersey/JAX-RS applications onto Fn.

 ## Description
-This demonstrates an extension to the [JRestless](https://github.com/bbilger/jrestless) framework that allows you to run a JAX-RS application using the Fn  platform based on the [Fn Java FDK](https://github.com/fnproject/fn-java-fdk)
+This demonstrates an extension to the [JRestless](https://github.com/bbilger/jrestless) framework that allows you to run a JAX-RS application using the Fn  platform based on the [Fn Java FDK](https://github.com/fnproject/fdk-java)

 ## Fn Usage Example

-Make sure you have all the required pre-requisites for using [Fn Java](https://github.com/fnproject/fn-java-fdk) as described in the docs.
+Make sure you have all the required pre-requisites for using the  [Fn Java FDK](https://github.com/fnproject/fdk-java) as described in the docs.

 Create a new function using the Fn  CLI as you would if simply creating a Java Function as a Service: